 The Sydney Housing Supply Forecast provides information on where, when, and how many new homes are likely to be built within the city.
-Updated yearly, the forecasts are used across Government to inform infrastructure planning and service delivery to support new housing development.
-They also inform decisions on future land use zoning to ensure adequate levels of new housing supply are maintained.
+Updated yearly, the forecast is used across Government to inform infrastructure planning and service delivery to support new housing development.
+It also informs decisions on future land use zoning to ensure adequate levels of new housing supply are maintained.

-Sydney’s population is projected to grow by around 1.74 million people to 2036, resulting in the need for around 725,000 additional homes to 2036 to accommodate the growing and ageing population.
+Sydney’s population is projected to grow by an extra 2.4 million people between 2016 and 2041, resulting in the need for around 1.03 million additional homes over the same period.

 The forecast methodology is outlined further in the Explanatory notes.

 The Department forecasts the construction of 191,050 homes in Greater Sydney in the next five years (2019-2020 to 2023-2024), based on current programs and initiatives.
 This is an 8 per cent increase, or an extra 14,550 new homes, compared with the last five years (2014-15 to 2018-2019) when 176,500 new homes were completed.

 This high level of new home construction comes on the back of strong housing approvals and commencements, a healthy economy and record low interest rates.
 In 2018-19 a record 42,750 homes were completed across Greater Sydney.

 The map below shows the distribution of the 2019 Sydney Housing Supply Forecast across all 33 Local Government Areas (LGAs) in the Greater Sydney Region.

 Note: click on the 'New housing supply by LGA' map to view a larger version.